kurt-krueckeberg/open-fda-device-events/docs/api.md

 ### Search Syntax

 Searches have a special syntax: `search=field:term`.
-For example this query looks in the **drug/event** endpoint for a record where one of the reported patient reactions was fatigue.
+This query, for example, looks in the **drug/event** endpoint for a record where one of the reported patient reactions was fatigue.
 Search for records where the field `patient.reaction.reactionmeddrapt` (patient reaction) contains **fatigue**:

 ```html